planny-dev-org/worker-client/README.md

 # Usage

-Here is a job process example that instanciate a consumer, wait for a job process it and start again if needed
+Here is a job process example that instantiate a consumer, wait for a job process it and start again if needed

 ```
 from worker_client import Consumer, LogMessage